 If you have any further questions the health visitor, practice nurse or doctor will be able to advise you.
-Please note that in Sept 2017, it is planned to include Hepatitis B vaccination in the childhood vaccination regimen.

 Please also visit www.wales.nhs.uk for more information about vaccinatons

 Vaccinations for Special Groups

 In addition to those over 65 years old, we recommend vaccination against the flu and pneumococcal infection in the autumn for those who have certain chronic medical conditions that put them at higher risk (e.g. pregnant women, patients with long-term health conditions and healthcare workers) should they develop the flu or a pneumococcal infection such as pneumococcal pneumonia.
 Please enquire at reception in September/early October.